hetznercloud/cli/docs/reference/manual/hcloud_storage-box_subaccount_update.md

 ### Options

 ```
-      --description string   Description of the Storage Box Snapshot
+      --description string   Description of the Storage Box Subaccount
   -h, --help                 help for update
 ```